8hcraft/Botanica-project/Botanica Project description.md

 To place the Seed and to start its growing process, your parcel must to have any kind of tile covering it's surface, to work as a soil for the Seed and the future Tree.

+Before placing the Seed on the tile, think wisely, because after you place the seed on it, tile will loose it's ability to be moved (seed is "glued" to it).
+It's imposible to move or unequip planted Seed or Tree, unless you destroy it.
+After destroying the Seed or the Tree, you will be able to do anything with the tile underneath.

 Seed is predefined, how many “slots” it occupies to be placed on the parcel, as it defines the graphic space it occupies for the future Tree.
-Size of the Seed = size of the Tree
+Size of the Seed = size of the Tree.

 C.2) Feeding and growth processes: